Vaelatern/init-dotfiles/README.md

 Easy Dotfiles
 =============

-The `easy_install` script was created as a solution to [Dotbot's issue #22][origin-issue].
-The problem: There are plenty of ways to manage an existing dotfiles repository.
-However, there isn't an existing way to easily setup dotfiles to start with.
-Even if someone uses another dotfile manager, they still need to move files themselves, go through the dotfile manager install and configuration process, and setup a repository.
+The `easy_setup` script was created as a solution to [Dotbot's issue #22][origin-issue].
+The problem: Everybody and their grandma has a way to manage an existing dotfiles repository.
+However, there isn't an existing mechanism to easily setup a dotfiles repository to start with.
+Even if someone uses a dotfile manager, they still need to move files themselves, go through the manager install and configuration process, and setup a repository so the version control system can function.

-This script aims to do that.
+This script aims to do everything for you.
+All you need to do is run it, and give it permission to do everything it does.

 Currently, the script is designed for use with the [DotBot dotfiles manager][dotbot-repo] and git.